-1Investments Classified as Investments at fair value through profit or loss
+Investments Classified as Investments at fair value through profit or loss.

-2Investments Classified as Loans at amortised cost.
-In the prior year the loans valued at \$57.349 million were catergorised as Investments af fair value through profit or loss.
+Investments Classified as Loans at amortised cost.
+In the prior year the loans valued at \$57.349 million were categorised as Investments at fair value through profit or loss.
 The reclassification of these items in the comparative Statement of Financial position is intended to aid presentation.

-3The book cost at 1 March 2018 has been adjusted to include securitised PIK interest on Loans at Amortised cost of \$17.307 million, which was included in the prior year as accrued interest.
-The book cost of the comparative figures has not been adjusted as the adjustment is a reclassification between accrued interest and cost and does not change the value of investments at 28 February 2018.
+The book cost at 1 March 2018 has been adjusted to include securitised PIK interest on Loans at Amortised cost of \$17.307 million, which was included in the prior year as accrued interest.